 Sixth form students are offered a wide range of extracurricular clubs to support their academic achievement.
 These are open to Y12 and Y13 students and include drop-in clinics as well as more formally organised revision sessions.

 Extended Project Qualification

 The Extended Project Qualification (EPQ) is a stand-alone course that provides the chance for each student to embark on a largely self-directed and self-motivated project.
 Students must choose a topic, plan, research and develop their idea and decide on their finished product.

 We encourage creativity and curiosity.
 A project topic may be directly related to a student's main study programme, but should look beyond the specification.
 It provides 50% of the UCAS points on offer for full A-Level qualification and therefore has more value than the 40% which is on offer for an AS Level qualification.
 The EPQ is well received by universities who are known to lower their entry requirements for students with strong EPQ grades.

 The Core Maths Qualification is designed to challenge students with meaningful mathematical problems that increase their confidence and competency when using maths.
 Students on this course will most certainly be better equipped for the mathematical demands of other courses, higher education, employment and life.

-Students completing the AS Further Maths qualification study topics in Pure Mathematics, Statistics and Mechanics that build on from your A-level Maths studies.
-Initially the course gives a breadth of study, learning further algebraic techniques and proof alongside mathematical modelling of real world situations.
+Students completing the AS Further Maths qualification study topics in Pure Mathematics, Statistics and Mechanics that build on their A-level Maths studies.
+Initially, the course gives a breadth of study, learning further algebraic techniques and proof alongside mathematical modelling of real world situations.
 Later, students focus much more on extending their repertoire of analytical methods and developing their knowledge and understanding of pure mathematics.